kerimoyle/libcellml-tutorials/theory/potassium_channel.rst

 ----------------------
 The behaviour of the potassium channel can be simulated using the :ref:`simple solver<solver>` provided to run the code generated in :ref:`HH Tutorial 2<createPotassiumChannelModel>`.
 A step change in membrane voltage between 0mV and -85mV and back gives the behaviour shown in :numref:`Figure {number}<potassium_voltage>` to :numref:`Figure {number}<potassium_current>` below.
-These were created using a timestep of 0.01ms to an ending time of 40ms using the :ref:`simple ODE solver<theory_ode_solutions>`.
+These were created using a timestep of 0.01ms to an ending time of 40ms using the :ref:`simple ODE solver<ode_solutions>`.

 At 0mV, the steady state value of the :math:`n`-gate is :math:`n_{\infty} = \frac{\alpha_{n}}{\alpha_{n} + \beta_{n}} =` 0.324 and, at -85mV, :math:`n_{\infty} = \ `\ 0.945.